-Spring is almost here!
-That means longer days, warmer weather, and the perfect time to revive your garden.
+Spring is starting to creep in across the country, with longer days and warmer weather, making it the perfect time to revive your garden.
 But without a plan, spring could sneak up on you, leaving your garden unprepared for the growing season.

 1. Take Stock and Clean Up Your Garden